dahuget/2DFlashAnimation/README.md

-# CSC 305 Introduction to Computer Graphics - Spring 2018

-## Lab Exercises and Code

-Please see the wiki [here](https://github.com/arthurfirmino/icg/wiki/) for lab exercise descriptions.
+#### 2D Flash Animation for CSC305 Spring 2018

+An OpenGL 2D application that creates a flash animation using geometry and transformations.
+See the animation here: [link for animation]()